-Ingrid Stölzel (b.1971, Germany) is a German-born composer living in the United States.
+Ingrid Stölzel (b.
+14 January 1971, Karlsruhe, Germany) is a German-born composer living in the United States.

-Stölzel earned her doctorate degree in composition from the University of Missouri, Conservatory of Music and Dance in Kansas City, where she studied with James Mobberley, Chen Yi and Zhou Long.
+Stölzel earned her doctorate degree in composition from the University of Missouri Conservatory of Music and Dance in Kansas City, where she studied with James Mobberley, Chen Yi and Zhou Long.
 She holds a Master of Music degree in composition from the Hartt School of Music in Hartford, Conn. where her primary composition teachers were Robert Carl and James Sellars.
-She is assistant professor of composition at the University of Kansas and prior to that served as director of the International Center for Music at Park University.
+She is associate professor of composition at the University of Kansas School of Music, and prior to that served as director of the International Center for Music at Park University.

 Works for Winds